gSchool/glearn-cli/app/cmd/embeds/walkthrough/README.md

 Preview an individual file with `learn preview 00-hello-world.md`.
 Modify the file and preview again to see your changes.

-Running `learn preview .` from the root of this project will preview the full directory contents.
+Running `learn preview .` from the root of this project to preview the full directory contents.

 ## Challenges